Grants

 Guidelines and Eligibility

-Georgia-based nonprofit organizations are encouraged to apply for grants of up to $2,500 to support humanities programs.
-Programs must involve at least one humanities scholar, bring the public together for discussion and exchange, and be designed for and open to public audience(s).
+Georgia-based nonprofit organizations are encouraged to apply for Spring 2026 grants ranging from $1,000 to $7,500 to support public humanities programs.
+Funded projects must involve at least one qualified humanities scholar, be designed for and open to public audiences, and foster meaningful discussion, reflection, and exchange within communities.
+Programs should demonstrate clear humanities content and public engagement as central components of the project.
+Click here to review our complete guidelines.

 Grant Deadlines